 Be sure you verify your enrollment with the VA each month to get paid if you are using Post 9/11 benefits.
 Below are links to instructions from the VA.

-SF State Veterans and dependents can use the Student Center's Veterans Benefit portal to:
+SF State Veterans and dependents must use the Student Center's Veterans Benefit portal to:

 - Make requests for initial veterans education benefits certification

 - Update classes requested for certification, or classes that already received certification (also notify the office of any changes via email at firstname.lastname@example.org.
 We are NOT automatically notified by the online system.)